datafold/data-diff/README.md

 - Trino
 - Clickhouse
 - Vertica
-- DuckDB
+- DuckDB >=0.6
 - SQLite (coming soon)

-#### Detailed information on database connections
-Ready to connect?
-Check out [our documentation](https://docs.datafold.com/os_diff/databases_we_support).
+For their corresponding connection strings, check out our [detailed table](https://docs.datafold.com/os_diff/databases_we_support).

 #### Looking for a database not on the list?
 If a database is not on the list, we'd still love to support it.
-[Please open an issue](https://github.com/datafold/data-diff/issues) to discuss it.
+[Please open an issue](https://github.com/datafold/data-diff/issues) to discuss it, or vote on existing requests to push them up our todo list.

-## Documentation

-[**Our detailed documentation**](https://docs.datafold.com/os_diff/about) has everything you need to start diffing.

 ## Use cases